MichaelTanji/security_career_assessment_screen/ALPHA.md

 * I looked up this new method for teaching online and helped the kids with the work even though I disagreed with the approach.
 * I taught the kids to do it my way and called the school for a parent-teacher conference.
 ---

-## Determination

 You’re in your doctor’s waiting room and the only thing to do to pass the time is a crossword in a children’s magazine.
 It is surprisingly difficult for the 8-12 year old audience it is supposed to be for:

 * Keep at it until you’ve solved it.
 Tear out the puzzle page and take it home if you have to.
-F*** you *Highlights!*
+Fxxx you *Highlights!*
 * Do what you can and leave it for the next patient.
 * Put it down and look at the tropical fish in the wall tank.
 * Ask the receptionist for something else to read; you’re a g-d adult!
 ---
 You are a part of a five-person team that is responsible for planting 100 trees in a day.
 You plant 75 trees by lunch.
 After lunch, you’re the only one to show up.
 Your next step is:

 * Start planting sucker.
 * Wait till the rest of the team shows up.
 * Plant for a while, then look for the other members of the team, repeat.
 * Pack it up.
 It sounds like you missed some instructions otherwise the rest of the team would be here by now.
 ---
 You’ve got a solid GPA and great test scores.
 Your first choice for college rejected you, but you got into your safety school.
 Right now you’re feeling...